org-tigris-jsapar/jsapar/docs/introduction.md

 <dependency>
     <groupId>org.tigris.jsapar</groupId>
     <artifactId>jsapar</artifactId>
-    <version>2.0.0.a2</version>
+    <version>2.0.0.a3</version>
 </dependency>
 ```
-On the [maven central page for each version]([maven central repository here](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.tigris.jsapar%22%20AND%20a%3A%22jsapar%22) you will find instructions of how to add dependency in all the most common build tools and if you
+On the [maven central page for each version](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.tigris.jsapar%22%20AND%20a%3A%22jsapar%22) you will find instructions of how to add dependency in all the most common build tools and if you
 want to download the binaries and install them locally in your project classpath you also find download links there.

 ## Simple example of parsing CSV file